DataDog/documentation/content/en/continuous_integration/setup_tests/dotnet.md

 ## Custom instrumentation

-Your setup for custom instrumentation depends on the `dd-trace` version and includes additional steps depending on the method:
+Your setup for custom instrumentation depends on the `dd-trace` version and includes additional steps:

 <div class="alert alert-warning">
-  <strong>Note:</strong> If you are using custom instrumentation, you must keep the package versions (for example: dd-trace and Datadog.Trace NuGet packages) in sync.
+  <strong>Note:</strong> If you are using custom instrumentation, you must keep the package versions (dd-trace and Datadog.Trace NuGet packages) in sync.
 </div>

 To use custom instrumentation in your .NET application: